sanger-pathogens/snp-sites/README.md

 SNP-sites is free software, licensed under [GPLv3](https://github.com/sanger-pathogens/snp-sites/blob/master/LICENSE).

 ## Feedback/Issues
-Please report any issues to the [issues page](https://github.com/sanger-pathogens/snp-sites/issues) or email snpsites-help@sanger.ac.uk
+This software is community supported.
+Please report any issues to the [issues page](https://github.com/sanger-pathogens/snp-sites/issues).

 ## Citation
 If you use this software please cite: